staceymck/collab-color/README.md

 # Collab-Color

 ## Description
+As an artist and programmer with a background in nonprofit service, I enjoy the creative process - especially when it grows from collaboration.
+I’ve worked on group art projects where individuals contributed similar but unique elements that were then formed into one collective artwork with an almost mosiac feel.
+I wanted to share this experience with others, so I developed a collaborative art app using React on the frontend and a Rails API backend.
+[Watch demo](https://www.youtube.com/watch?v=1vj96n49h8c)

 Contribute to a collective artwork by coloring in one or more tiles through this click-to-color app.
 <br><img src="public/readme-images/home.png" alt="Home page view with description of app beside 3x3 grid of squares composed of colorful triangles" width="500">